dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 .NET MAUI's cross-platform layout process builds on top of the native layout process on each platform.
 Generally, the layout process is initiated by the native layout system.
 The cross-platform process runs when a layout or content control initiates it as a result of being measured or arranged by the native layout system.

+> [!NOTE]
+> Each platform handles layout slightly differently.
+One of the goal of .NET MAUI's cross-platform layout process is to be as platform-agnostic as possible.

 The following diagram shows the process when the native layout system wants to measure a backing view:

 :::image type="content" source="media/custom-layout/layout-process.png" alt-text="The layout process in .NET MAUI" border="false":::